At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 V. Putin

-social measures
+Social measures

 As President 2012-2018

-In November 2011, participants in the XII Congress of United Russia approved Prime Minister Vladimir Putin as a candidate for the President of the Russian Federation.
+In November 2011, participants in the XII Congress of United Russia approved Prime Minister Vladimir Putin as a candidate for President of the Russian Federation.

 “The coming years will be decisive for the fate of Russia for decades to come.
-And we all must understand that the life of future generations, the historical perspective of the state and our nation depend on us today,” Vladimir Putin said in his inaugural speech on May 7, 2012.
+And we all must understand that the lives of future generations, the historical perspective of the state and our nation depend on us today,” Vladimir Putin said in his inaugural speech on May 7, 2012.

-May Decrees
+May decrees

-2014 Olympics in Sochi
+Olympics 2014 in Sochi

-The entry of Crimea into Russia
+Entry of Crimea into Russia

 On December 6, 2017, during a visit to the GAZ plant in Nizhny Novgorod, the head of state announced plans to take part in the upcoming elections.

-For the first time this position appeared in April 1991, following the results of a referendum held throughout the country.
-Thus, having approved the results of the referendum, the Supreme Council of Russia issued a law regulating the powers of the head of state, and a law was also issued regarding the election of the president.
-As a result, in accordance with the laws issued, the elected president became the head of state and leader of the executive branch in Russia, which at that time was a republic composed of Soviet Union.
+This position first appeared in April 1991, following the results of a referendum held throughout the country.
+Thus, having approved the results of the referendum, the Supreme Council of Russia issued a law regulating the powers of the head of state, and a law was also issued regarding presidential elections.
+As a result, in accordance with the laws issued, the elected president became the head of state and leader of the executive branch of Russia, which at that time was a republic consisting of Soviet Union.

-How long is the President of the Russian Federation elected
+How long is the President of the Russian Federation elected?

 What rights does the President of the Russian Federation have?